 My goal with my contact lenses blog is to bring you expert information on everything from prescription colour contact lenses to prescription colour contact lenses.
 Please leave me a comment on my article below and I’ll reply just as soon as I can.
-Glasses or contact lenses?
-Which is best for your eyes.
+What are gas permeable contact lenses, and why are they better.

 Also known as oxygen permeable contacts, gas permeable contact lenses are a lot easier to take care of then other types of contacts – including soft contact lenses.
 GP (Gas Permeable) contacts are made from a combination of fluorine and silicone, meaning that they won’t attract protein near as much as other types of contacts.
 If you have had a problem with protein on your lenses in the past, GP contacts will pretty much eliminate that problem.

 Keep in mind, you’ll still need to clean your GP lenses, in order to keep them free of protein, debris, and to keep them comfortable when you wear them.
 They clean much easier and faster than soft lenses, and they will last you longer as well.
 For a lot of contact lenses users, gas permeable lenses are the preferred way to go.

 If you wear GP lenses or looking to wear them, you’ll need to keep a re-wetting solution or saline drops with you just in case they start to get dry.
 Anytime your eyes feel dry, you can use the drops to moisten your eyes back up, and keep your contacts comfortable.
 Re-wetting drops are normal to use, even with soft lenses.
 Dryness in the eyes is very common with contacts, which is why you should always have re-wetting drops with you.